Berghütte kaufen in Region Thessalien, Griechenland - Realting

 Etagenzahl 3

-For sale 3-storey villa of 300 sq.meters on the Olympic Coast.
-The semi-basement consists of…
+For sale hotel of 900 sq.meters on the Olympic Coast.
+The hotel has 3 levels.
+A view of the …

 Immobilienangaben in Region Thessalien, Griechenland